rorgoroth/mingw-cmake-env/README.md

 ## Precompiled Packages

+These all come with update scripts, however if one breaks it is on you to keep backups.
+In the event of breakage please check out the [Actions](https://github.com/rorgoroth/mingw-cmake-env/actions) and download the artifacts from a previous working build.

 [FFmpeg](https://github.com/FFmpeg/FFmpeg): CLI tool for processing of video and audio files, git builds.

 [mpv](https://github.com/mpv-player/mpv): Media player, git builds.